aws/aws-rds-odbc/README.md

 Please refer to the [documentation](docs/Documentation.md) for details on how to build and test the library.

 ## License
-This software is released under version 2 of the GNU Lesser General Public License (LGPLv2).
+This software is released under the Apache 2.0 license.